 Our statutory mission is to provide liquidity, stability and affordability to the U.S. housing market.
 We fulfill our mission by purchasing, securitizing, and providing our credit guarantee for residential mortgages and by investing in mortgages and mortgage-related securities.
-We do not originate mortgage loans or lend money directly to consumers.

 Although we are chartered by Congress, we alone are responsible for making payments on our securities.
-Payments on our Pass-Through Certificates are not guaranteed by, and are not debts or obligations of, the United States or any federal agency or instrumentality other than Freddie Mac.
+Neither the U.S. government nor any agency or instrumentality of the U.S. government, other than Freddie Mac, guarantees our securities and other obligations.